blakezimmerman/coin-notifier/README.md

 # Coin Notifier

-This is a simple Node.js server that will send you an SMS message when specified cryptocurrencies on Coinbase dip below or exceed a specified threshold.
+This is a simple Node.js server that will send you an SMS message when specified cryptocurrencies on CoinMarketCap dip below or exceed a specified threshold.

 ## How to Use